OWASP/www-chapter-vellore/index.md

 <img src="assets/images/unnamed.png"/>

 Welcome to the Vellore chapter homepage.
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
-The chapter leaders are Vijay S, K R Shankar.
+The chapter leaders are Vijay S & K.R.Shankar Narayanan.
 The chapter presents opportunities to the software community in contributing to secure application development.

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.